wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 {% include l18n.html %}
 {% include _toc.html %}

-This document is under constant draft change at the moment.

 This is an example of a hands-on tutorial that volunteer software developers reference to get setup in order to make contributions in a collaborative way.
 This was written to ensure that you (a developer/graphic artist, etc.) get <strong>trained</strong> on a professional approach to software development while improving the non-profit's digital assets.
 The sections here are:

 A. <a href="#Understand">      Understand the mission</a> (the organization and yours)<br />